noaa-onms/cr-metrics/README.md

 # cr-metrics

+### !!!
+NOTE: the information here is out of date.
+Newer documentation on this topic can be found at [marinebon/infographiq](https://github.com/marinebon/infographiq) and [marinebon/info-demo](https://github.com/marinebon/info-demo).

 Condition Report metrics to inform on National Marine Sanctuaries status using interactive infographic approach to displaying habitat-based elements that link to time series data.
 Proposed by Jenn Brown (2016).

 ## Creation